sahbic/xai-app/README.md

 It uses the local interpretabilty method of SHAP values to explain why a decision was made, and highlight what are the features that are pushing the prediction value up or down.

-**Interpretability is the degree to which a human can understand the cause of a decision** Miller, Tim.
-“Explanation in artificial intelligence: Insights from the social sciences.” arXiv Preprint arXiv:1706.07269
+> "Interpretability is the degree to which a human can understand the cause of a decision"  Miller, Tim